caph1993/ndarray-js/readme.md

-# Numpy-js
+# ndarray-js

-Numpy-js is a reimplementation of numpy for javascript that aims to make the coding experience as similar to numpy as possible.
+`ndarray-js` is a reimplementation of `numpy` for javascript that aims to make the coding experience as similar to `numpy` as possible.

 It features: